theleagueof/fontship/README.md

 $ fontship make variable-ttf
 ```

+### Publishing

 When everything is ready or you want to actually ship a font (or send a sample to a friend), you'll want to build the distribution package:

 ```sh
 $ fontship make dist
 ```

+### Versioning

+The font version setting in all generated fonts is determined by the tag on the git repository.
+Version tags should conform to the `MAJOR.MINOR` format descriped by [openfv](https://github.com/openfv/openfv#3-version-number-semantics).